Recovery of a Distributed Order Fractional Derivative in an Unknown Medium: Introduction

-In this work, we investigate the inverse problem of recovering the weight $\mu$ from the additional observation at one point on the domain boundary $\partial\Omega$, where the problem data are unknown, i.e., the tuple $(\Omega,a,q,F,f,u_0)$ is unknown.
-While the approach in \cite{LiLuchkoYamamoto:2017} can be successfully applied to the problem when the medium is known (see Section \ref{sec:main} for more details), it is unclear if one can expect similar results when the medium is unknown, i.e., the tuple $(\Omega,a,q,F,f,u_0)$ is unknown.
-Based on this observation, the main goal of this work is to determine the lower and the upper bounds of support of a weight $\mu$ from measurement at one point of the solution of \eqref{eq1} at the boundary of the domain $\partial\Omega$ in the context of an unknown medium.
-Namely, let $u(x,t)$ be the weak solution to the model \eqref{eq1} in the sense of Definition \ref{def:weak}.
-Fixing a point $x_0\in \partial\Omega$ and $T>0$, we determine $b_1$ and $b_2$ from the knowledge of $\mathcal R^*u(x_0,t)$ for $t\in(0,T)$.
-Under minor conditions, we answer the question in the affirmative, i.e., the additional observation at one point does uniquely determine the bounds on the support of the weight $\mu$.
-See Section \ref{sec:main} for the precise statements of the main results and further discussions.
-Further, we provide extensive numerical experiments to complement the analysis for both known and unknown media, to shed further insights into the inverse problem.
-The numerical reconstruction is still under-explored, due to the complexity associated with approximating the distributed-order fractional derivative $\partial_t^{[\mu]}u$.
+In this work, we investigate the inverse problem of recovering the support info of the weight $\mu$, i.e., $b_1$ and $b_2$, from the observation at one point on the boundary $\partial\Omega$, where the medium is unknown.
+While the approach in \cite{LiLuchkoYamamoto:2017} can be successfully applied to the case of a known medium, it is unclear if similar results still hold when the medium is unknown.
+The main goal of this work is to determine the support bounds $b_1$ and $b_2$ of the weight $\mu$ from the knowledge $\mathcal R^*u(x_0,t)$ for $t\in(0,T)$, $x_0\in\partial\Omega$, when the medium is unknown.
+We answer the question in the affirmative.
+See Section \ref{sec:main} for the precise statements of the main results.
+Further, we provide numerical experiments to complement the analysis for both known and unknown media.
+The numerical recovery is still under-explored, due to the complexity associated with approximating $\partial_t^{[\mu]}u$.
 In the appendix, we describe an easy-to-implement algorithm to perform numerical simulation.

 The rest of the paper is organized as follows.
-In Section \ref{sec:main}, we present the main results and discuss the implications.
-Then in Section \ref{sec:prelim}, we recall preliminary results that are needed for the proof of the main results.
-In Section \ref{sec:asymptotic}, we present several important asymptotic results for $t\to 0^+$ and $t\to +\infty$.
+In Section \ref{sec:main}, we present and discuss the main results.
+Then in Section \ref{sec:prelim}, we recall preliminary results.
+In Section \ref{sec:asymptotic}, we present several asymptotic results for $t\to 0^+$ and $t\to +\infty$.
 Then in Section \ref{sec:proof-main} we give the proofs of the main results.
-In Section \ref{sec:extension}, we revisit the uniqueness issue when the problem data are fully known.
-Further, we provide several numerical experiments in Section \ref{sec:numer} to complement the theoretical analysis.
+We provide several numerical experiments in Section \ref{sec:numer}.
 Finally we give concluding remarks in Section \ref{sec:concl}.